briandevoe/EarthExplorer/README.md

 ## 🌱 Potential Indicators for Expansion

+This section outlines additional environmental and social indicators that can be integrated into the EarthExplorer project.
+Many of these are available through Google Earth Engine or public datasets and align well with measures like the Child Opportunity Index (COI), Social Vulnerability Index (SVI), and Opportunity Atlas (OA).

 These are additional spatial indicators under consideration to enhance linkage with the Child Opportunity Index (COI).
 Most are available from public satellite data via Google Earth Engine and can be computed monthly and at high resolution.

 ### 🌊 Hydrologic & Environmental Hazards